Digital Sovereignty

 Build or migrate strategically

-Address the highest-dependency-risk systems first.
+Address the highest-scoring systems first.
 Consider migrating legacy systems where existing platforms have become constraints rather than enablers.
 Maintain sensible external dependencies for commodity functions where the convenience genuinely outweighs the risk.
+Time your moves to align with renewal dates, not crisis points.

-The technical foundations that enable sovereignty are well established.
-Open-source frameworks like Laravel and PostgreSQL provide production-grade tools that cannot be repriced or withdrawn.
+The technical foundations that enable sovereignty are well established and have been stable for decades.
+Open-source frameworks like Laravel, Django, and PostgreSQL provide production-grade tools that cannot be repriced or withdrawn.
 Standard data formats (JSON, CSV, relational schemas) ensure portability.
 API-first architecture makes systems replaceable at the component level.
 Containerisation with Docker enables movement between hosting providers without rebuilds.

 Common Objections, Honest Answers

 Digital sovereignty is not the right choice for every business in every situation.
-These are the objections we hear most often, along with honest responses.
+These are the most common objections, along with honest responses.

 "We cannot afford custom development right now."

 That may be true.
 SaaS makes sense for small teams and early-stage businesses.
-The inflection point typically arrives around 15 to 20 employees, or when workaround costs become significant.
+The inflection point tends to arrive somewhere around 15 to 20 employees, or when workaround costs become significant.
 Digital sovereignty is a direction, not a destination you must reach immediately.

 "We do not have technical staff to maintain custom systems."